 - Parents whose English is limited do not receive school notices or other information in a language they can understand.

-How can schools best address this increasing gap and support their diverse student bodies?
+So, how can schools best address the increasing education gap and support their diverse student bodies?
 The suggestions below are opportunities to create internal support within each school system.

 Educate staff on multiculturalism

 While it seems simple and obvious, educating staff on how to work with students of different cultures and backgrounds is extremely effective.
 The better the educators understand their students, the better they can serve them in and out of the classroom with help, encouragement, and support.
 Ines Marquez Chisholm writes in a report titled Preparing Teachers for Multicultural Classrooms:

 “Cultural diversity poses a pedagogical and social challenge to educators.
 Teaching effectively in culturally diverse classrooms means using culturally sensitive strategies and content to ensure equitable opportunities for academic success, personal development, and individual fulfillment for all students.
 Teachers need to be, “knowledgeable about how minority children perceive the world, and process and organize information.
 Culture and gender influence not only our values, beliefs, and social interactions, but also how we view the world, what we consider important, what we attend to, and how we learn and interpret information.
 Furthermore, the effect of ethnicity on cognitive and motivational styles within an ethnic group persists across social-class segments.”

 In conjunction with educating staff on multiculturalism, it is important to have reference documents available outlining the federal requirements, procedures, language service options, etc. Two great examples of this are:

 - Refugee Children in U.S. Schools: A Toolkit for Teachers and School Personnel